-ARTICLE 9 - False, unauthorised or illegally altered Green Cards
+ARTICLE 9: False, unauthorised or illegally altered Green Cards82

 The first paragraph provides that the Bureau shall guarantee that any Green Card presented in a CoB member country is deemed to have been issued under its authority even if it transpires that it is false, unauthorised or illegally altered.
+The wording ("presented") assumes the physical existence at the time and the location of the accident of a document which apparently has the characteristics of a Green Card issued in accordance with Article 7.